dylanroscover/Embody/README.md

 ## :label: Workflow
 As you work, Embody will keep your external toxes updated.
 Every time you save your project (`ctrl - s`), Embody checks to see if COMPs have been updated.
 If they have, it autosaves the dirty (modified) ones.
 DATs are automatically synchronized by TouchDesigner (if their Sync to File parameter is enabled).

-> If `ctrl - s` isn't your thing, all good. `ctrl - alt - u` can be used in its place to update only dirty COMPs as you work.
+> If `ctrl - s` isn't your thing, all good. `ctrl - shift - u` can be used in its place to update only dirty COMPs as you work.
 This is the same as pulsing the Initialize/Update button in the Setup page.

-> If you want to see which COMPs are dirty, you can press `ctrl - alt - e` to bring up the Manager GUI.
+> If you want to see which COMPs are dirty, you can press `ctrl - shift - e` to bring up the Manager GUI.
 In it is a list of all externalized operators and their dirty status (if they are a COMP type).
 If you keep the Manager open while working, press the Refresh button to get the latest dirty status at any time, and then press the Update button to save out just the dirty COMPs.

 ## :label: Resetting